 Transcript of WWII

-•How did militarism affect the country of Japan?
+What effect did militarism and aggressive geopolitical decisions have on the country of Japan?

 Learning Target: Students will understand the key events during the first two years of WWII.